 Renewables Remain Cost-Competitive Amid Fossil Fuel Price Stability, Says IRENA

 The findings were released in IRENA's Renewable Power Generation Costs in 2023 report, unveiled during the Global Renewables Summit at the UN General Assembly.
-The report highlights the substantial decline in solar costs, which reached around four US cents per kilowatt hour in 2023—a 56% reduction compared to fossil fuel and options.
+The report highlights the substantial decline in costs, which reached around four US cents per kilowatt hour in 2023—a 56% reduction compared to fossil fuel and options.

 Since 2000, the deployment of renewable power globally has saved up to $409 billion in fuel costs.
 IRENA's Director-General, , emphasized the continuing competitiveness of renewable energy.
 “Renewable power remains cost-competitive vis-a-vis fossil fuels,” he said.
 “The virtuous cycle of long-term support policies has accelerated renewables.
 In return, growth has led to technology improvements and cost reductions.”